rackerlabs/design-system/_docs/style/focus-states.md

 ### Focusable containers

-Some elements, such as [Choice Tiles]() feature a clickable container.
+Some elements, such as [Option Tiles]() feature a clickable container.
 In these cases, focus is applied to the entire container, according to normal focus rules.

 {% endcolumn %}